Leargos/master/README.md

 one receptionist and masseuse.
 Each reservation should be put in a calendar.

-These are some changes made on readme branch
+These are some changes made on readme branch buaahahahah